Gr4b4rz/lyrics_formatter/README.md

 # Lyrics formatter

 Lyrics formatter.
-This program uses input lyrics files to creates files that can be imported to OrionGT controller.
+This program uses input lyrics files to create files that can be imported to OrionGT controller.

 <table>
 <tr>